Jmelwood/swaglabs-cypress-gui-tests/README.md

 ## How to run tests

-1. Clone this repository (`git clone https://github.com/Jmcosel/swaglabs-cypress-gui-tests.git`)
+1. Clone this repository (`git clone https://github.com/Jmelwood/swaglabs-cypress-gui-tests.git`)
 2. Navigate to the root of the folder and install the dependencies (`cd swaglabs-cypress-gui-tests && yarn`)
-3. Run all tests with the following command: `yarn test:headless`
+3. Run all tests (headless) with the following command: `yarn test`
+4. You can also run them headed with `yarn test:gui`